-Moving on to LCG’s other mobile trading app that can be used with either account type, LCGTrader comes as a mobile app for Android and Apple iOS devices, and has been branded by the developer for LCG and on Google Play and iTunes.
+Moving on to LCG’s other mobile trading app that can be used with either account type, LCGTrader comes available as a mobile app for Android and Apple iOS devices.

 Overall, the LCGTrader mobile app is highly versatile and brings a consistent theme with the web-version, thanks to its responsive design.
 This means nearly all the features available in the web version of the platform are in the mobile app too, including syncing watch lists.